GTP-programmers/KARAJ/README.md

 First, make a file in the working directory entitled “URLS.txt” containing the list of article URLs.
 Then run the following command.
 $ ./KARAJ.sh -f 3 -s 1

+15. Command for downloading the metadata table for sequence data of using accession number:
+$ ./KARAJ.sh -i GSE126379 -s 0 -m 1

 ```
 ------------------------------------------------------------------------------------------------------------------------